librasn/rasn/README.md

 Rasn also provides implementations for a number of IETF RFCs using the `rasn` framework for use out of the box.
 These crates provide strongly typed definitions for the necessary data types.
-Like `rasn` they are `#[no_std]`, transport layer, and encoding rule agnostic.
+Like `rasn` they are `#[no_std]`, as well as being transport layer and encoding rule agnostic.

 - [LDAP](https://docs.rs/rasn-ldap)
 - [MIB-II](https://docs.rs/rasn-mib)